Feeds:

 I am delighted to announce that after nearly four years of work, Disruptive (Disruptive: How I Triumphed Over Years of Abuse from Those Who Were Supposed to Protect Me) by Angela Bayley with Dr R. Eric Swanepoel has been published.
 You can read all about it on the Synchrony Books website (www.synchronybooks.co.uk).
 It’s a true adventure story with a happy ending, a forensic analysis of the causes of eating disorders, an astounding exposé of systematic failings in local government, the care system, the NHS, education and the justice system in the north of England, a tale of treachery and loyalty, and, ultimately, a moving story of courage and recovery.
 With a chapter by a consultant psychiatrist, Disruptive is, objectively, a far cry from your average “misery memoir”!

-Press releases and a datasheet may be found here: http://synchronybooks.wordpress.com/2009/10/16/disruptive-datasheet/ .
+Press releases and a datasheet may be found here: https://synchronybooks.wordpress.com/2009/10/16/disruptive-datasheet/ .

 How to get hold of Disruptive and how you can help make it successful